faiz-lisp/akku/README.md

 under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-## Credits

-Akku.scm uses the dependency solver from aptitude.
-The code is originally copyrighted by Daniel Burrows and ported to Scheme by Andreas Rottman as port of Dorodongo.

-Akku.scm also uses numerous SRFIs and other libraries, all of which can be found referenced in the Akku.lock file.